Omegance: A Single Parameter for Various Granularities in Diffusion-Based Synthesis: Related Work

 \section{Related Work}

 \textbf{Diffusion-based Editing.} Most previous diffusion-based editing methods focus on exploiting the visual-language association ability of CLIP~\cite{Radford2021clip} to edit visual content according to language guidance.
 Prompt-to-Prompt~\cite{hertz2023prompttoprompt} and InstructPix2Pix~\cite{brooks2022instructpix2pix} edit concepts in the output by modifying the cross-attention maps, which play a crucial role in aligning textual prompts with visual features during the generation process.
 SEGA~\cite{brack2023sega} generates results following the semantic guidance of a target prompt during denoising.
 Wu~\etal~\cite{wu2023disentanglementdiffusion} find by mixing the text embedding of prompts with and without the target attribute, the output can preserve the original content while aligning with the desired attribute.
 Besides, SDEdit~\cite{meng2022sdedit} adds noise to the modified image and utilizes diffusion prior to rationalize the edited parts as natural images.
-However, these previous methods are less effective when the editing target cannot be explicitly represented in language or denoted in the original image, and fail to provide a flexible way to edit the granularity of the output.
+These methods struggle when the desired edits cannot be clearly described using language or inferred from the original image , and fail to provide a flexible way to edit the granularity of the output.

+\textbf{Generation Quality Enhancement.} Efforts have also been made to enhance the quality of content generated by diffusion models.
+Several works have explored modifications of Classifier-Free Guidance (CFG)~\cite{ho2021classifierfree} to improve generation quality~\cite{hong2023sag, ahn2024pag, sadat2024notrainingnoproblem}.
+SAG~\cite{hong2023sag} and PAG~\cite{ahn2024pag} substitute the null-text prediction in CFG with self-attention or perturbed self-attention maps, enabling high-quality, training- and condition-free generation.
+Sadat~\etal~\cite{sadat2024notrainingnoproblem} present a guidance strategy similar to CFG, applied between clean and perturbed text embeddings, to boost generation quality.
+While these methods effectively enhance quality globally, they lack the capability for spatially fine-grained control over details in the generated output~\cite{ho2020ddpm,song2021ddim,karras2022elucidating,nichol2021improved}.